bkniffler/flowzilla/README.md

   </a>
 </div>
 <div align="center">
-  <strong>Teach your service-dogs whatever skill it needs and let it handle your requests.</strong>
+  <strong>Teach your service-dog whatever skills it needs and let it handle your requests.</strong>
   <br />
   <br />
   <a href="https://travis-ci.org/bkniffler/service-dog">